pinterest/typespec/packages/graphql/letter-to-santa/model-property-error-handling.md

 This would allow developers to explicitly indicate the contexts in which an error applies, such as input validation, output handling, or both.
 This enhancement would provide additional clarity and flexibility when modeling errors.

-**This does not change the core mechanics of the `@throws` and `@handles` decorators, and the proposal for those decorators remains unchanged whether or not this enhancement is adopted.**
+**This does not change the core mechanics of the `@raises` and `@handles` decorators, and the proposal for those decorators remains unchanged whether or not this enhancement is adopted.**

 ### Proposed Definition